-Every animal has a bad day.
-Just like us, as humans, we all have our day.
-The animals we raise, whether its 8 weeks for chickens, 9 months for hogs, and 18 months for cattle.
-We all have our number 1 bad day.
-However, we have researched the most humane way to give those animals their proper respect and their bad day on the farm as easy and painless and quick as possible.
-We have put a lot of time, money, and effort into our animals, so we have done our due diligence in finding the best processor to handle our animals.
+We have researched the most humane way to give those animals their proper respect and their last day as easy and painless and quick as possible.
+We have put a lot of time, money, and effort into our animals while they are in our care, so we completed the same due diligence in finding the best processor to handle our animals for their last day.
 We wanted to find businesses that are local, clean, and provide us with 100% accountability and traceability of our animals.
 Although this is not to discourage how other processors operate, we want to show how great our processors are.

-Our chickens spend 8 great weeks on our farm, enjoying pasture, bugs, dirt, and vitamin C. These things have made our chicken incredible and extremely high quality.
+Our chickens spend 8 great weeks on our farm, enjoying pasture, bugs, dirt, and sunshine!
+These things create the extreme high quality you have come to know and love.
+To care for these animals one their last day, we chose a reliable processor that has been in business for many years.
 J&M Poultry is located in Cambridge City, IN and are certified state inspected.
 Did you know that per the State Animal Board of Health, anyone can process their own chickens if it is under 1,000 birds per year?!
 Yeah!
 Our family farm has done business with them for many years, they have taught us how to sell our product and what style of cuts customers prefer.
-Being so close to Golliher Meats, using J&M has allowed us to spend time with our family on those long days.
 Everything is vacuum sealed and is frozen immediately.

 For the beef and pork, we use This Old Farm, a women-owned business in Colfax, IN.
 Again, we focus on raising our animals with the highest quality in mind; This Old Farm has that same standard.
 Since 2000, they have processed animals and provided their local community with a place to buy high-quality products with full transparency about where the animal was raised and how it was raised.